Juniper/contrail-specs/5.0/fat_flow_enhancements.md

 To achieve this, we need the following configuration:

-case 1:
-source, SI and destination are in different computes.
+case 1: source, SI and destination are in different computes
 Left Interface of SI -- Ignore source
 Right Interface of SI -- Ignore destination

-case 2:
-source and SI are in same compute but destination is in different compute source interface -- Ignore destination
+case 2: source and SI are in same compute but destination is in different compute
+source interface -- Ignore destination
 Left Interface of SI -- Ignore source
 Right Interface of SI -- Ignore destination

-case 3:
-source is in different compute but  SI and destination are in same compute Left Interface of SI -- Ignore source
+case 3: source is in different compute but SI and destination are in same compute
+Left Interface of SI -- Ignore source
-Right Interface of SI -- Ignore destination destination interface -- Ignore source
+Right Interface of SI -- Ignore destination
+destination interface -- Ignore source

 ## 3.4 UI changes